canboat/canboat/README.md

 To use the programs included in this project you may need a supported CAN interface.
 This can be a marketed-as-such NMEA 2000 Gateway or a non NMEA specific CAN interface.

-For more information go to the CANBoat Wiki at [http://github.com/canboat/canboat/wiki].
+For more information go to the [CANBoat Wiki](http://github.com/canboat/canboat/wiki).

 where you can find instructions on how to build the programs on your own computer and how to start extending the PGN database.

 ## Version history

-See [CHANGELOG.md].
+See (CHANGELOG.md).

 ---